Africana Librarianship, Book Dealers, Projects & Publishers

 • University of the Witwatersrand Library--Historical Papers Department: Collections Database (Johannesburg, South Africa)

 "The University established Historical Papers in 1966 in order to retrieve the rich historical heritage belonging to all South Africans.
 Today we house over 3000 separate collections of historical, political and cultural importance."
-The web site includes information about its collections, including: Papers of Robert Mangaliso Sobukwe (1924-1977) and the Pan Africanist Congress ; Records of the Anglican Church of Southern Africa ; and Traces of Truth: Documents relating to the South African Truth and Reconciliation Commission
+The web site includes information about its collections, including: Papers of Robert Mangaliso Sobukwe (1924-1977) and the Pan Africanist Congress ; Records of the Anglican Church of Southern Africa ; and Traces of Truth: Documents relating to the South African Truth and Reconciliation Commission ; plus: Regina Gelana Twala Archive: The Papers of a South African Writer and Activist (1908-1968) In association with Stanford University Libraries, Stanford, California.

---See also above: South African History Archive
+--See also: South African History Archive

 • University of Wisconsin Digital Collections.
 (Madison, Wisconsin)